Insurance Archaeology

 6. Ongoing Monitoring and Maintenance

-The site may need to continuously monitor groundwater post-remediation to ensure the effectiveness of the cleanup efforts and to detect potential re-contamination.
+The site may need to undergo continuous groundwater monitoring post-remediation and/or vapor mitigation measures to ensure the effectiveness of the cleanup efforts and to detect potential re-contamination.
 Also, regular inspection and maintenance of systems may be needed to prevent future pollution.

 7. Regulatory Compliance and Reporting